 Suction Powered Excavation

 The contractors began to look for a solution that would provide a safer and quick alternative to manually removing the ballast, the contractors challenged PIER (UK) to use their Vacuum Excavator without parking on the bridge.

 By using the extendable arm situated on the back of the excavator, the operators were able to park the Vacuum Excavator on the road below the bridge and position the excavator’s boom up towards the bridge.
 20 metres of flexible 10-inch extension pipework was then added to gain access to the ballast which allowed the machine’s suction power to quickly remove the debris in a safe and controlled manner.

-Due to the extension pipework, the Vacuum Excavator was able to reduce the expected 15 day work and the PIER (UK) completed the job in 4 days, which heavily reducing the labour cost required for the project.
+Due to the extension pipework, the Vacuum Excavator was able to reduce the expected 15 day work and PIER (UK) completed the job in 4 days, which heavily reduced the labour cost required for the project.